 The Driver Improvement Program

-BC FlagThe Driver Improvement Program sounds like something designed to increase a driver's skills and make them a safer, more accomplished operator of a motor vehicle.
-That isn't the case however, it is the Superintendent of Motor Vehicle's way of telling you that you have too many violations and that a prohibition from driving is in your future.
-Other than hoping you heed the message and drive properly, that is the only "improvement" on offer.
+BC LogoThe Driver Improvement Program sounds like something designed to increase a driver's skills and make them a safer, more accomplished operator of a motor vehicle.
+That isn't the case however, it is the Superintendent of Motor Vehicle's way of telling you that you are an unsatisfactory driver and that a prohibition from driving may be in your future.

-A quick scan of the Policies and Guidelines will find that a driver in the Graduated Licensing Program (GLP) faces a warning letter, probation and the possibility of a 1 to 9 month prohibition if they receive between 2 and 6 penalty points in a two year period.
-In contrast, an "adult" experienced driver faces a warning letter if they receive between 9 and 14 points in that time period.
-They will face probation and prohibition once they receive between 15 and 19 points.
+A scan of the Policies and Guidelines will find that a driver in the Graduated Licensing Program (GLP) faces a warning letter, probation and the possibility of a 1 to 9 month prohibition if they receive between 2 and 6 penalty points in a two year period.

 The only exception to this is if they are convicted of any combination of two of the following offences within a one year period: excessive speed, driving without due care and attention or driving without reasonable consideration for others.

 A parent I corresponded with expressed the opinion that this was too sudden and too harsh for their teen driver.
-While I sympathize with the teen, I really think that it is happening far too late for experienced, adult drivers instead.
+While I might sympathize with the teen, I really think that it is happening far too late for experienced adult drivers.
 Shouldn't they be held to a higher standard and set the example?

 These guys are lucky, when I turned 16 in 1956 my mother signed for me to get my DL, T. Hadfield was the superintendant of motor vehicles at the time, ( I'll never forget the nice old guy ) when I got my first speeding ticket, about 2 - 3 weeks later my mother got a letter from good old Mr Hadfield telling her that if I got another speeding ticket, my DL would be suspended.
 The magistrate in Nanaimo at that time was Lionel Beevorpots, he was strict no ifs & or buts, if he did'nt like the way you were dressed when you appeared in front of him, GO HOME CHANGE YOUR CLOTHES then come back, if you had long hair, GO GET A HAIRCUT then come back. and that was one magistrate I really admired.
 If you know any of the Old Timers around there they could verify what I'm telling you.
 It all went downhill when Pierre Trudeau brought in the charter of rights, even the RCMP & Bus Drivers do not have the protection they used to have.